 Ignore any rules about ‘real writers’

-‘Real writers write every day’ is probably the most common, but these come in many hues.
+‘Real writers write every day’ is probably the most common (and, to my mind, toxic), but these come in many hues.
 ‘Real writers can’t stop writing’, ‘real writers will always find time to write’, blah, blah, blah.
 When in fact plenty of ‘real’ writers (if you are judging ‘realness’ in terms of commercial success, which is pernicious in itself) only write for part of the year, or take long breaks between books, or find that life occasionally derails them just as much as it does other people.

 Differentiate between healthy and toxic comparison